ffcg/ffcg-labs/src/azure/list-metadata-function/README.md

 This Azure function triggers on HTTP GET/POST and retrieves metadata from all files stored in the Cosmos DB

 How to create functions and setting up bindings are described in the [documentation](https://docs.microsoft.com/en-us/azure/azure-functions/).
+This lab is based upon the [VSCode C# quickstart](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process&pivots=programming-runtime-functions-v3) but feel free to follow any of the other guides if you prefer another IDE or language.

 This function uses [HTTP Trigger binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) and [Cosmos DB Input binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-input?tabs=csharp).